jonasoesch/p9/paper.md

 We were surprised to find that participants did not report a higher level of *focused attention* when they saw animated transitions.
 Especially because we enjoyed them a lot ourselves.
 One explanation might be the very task-oriented setting.
 Participants got paid a fixed amount for the experiment and were probably focused on efficiency.
 Interestingly, the participants who saw animated transitions wrote significantly longer answers (*answer length*) in the same amount of time (*typing duration*) when they saw animated transitions.
 Which may indicate that they were more engaged but that we have chosen the wrong sub-scale (*focused attention*) to be able to find it.

+To explore this discrepancy further, we have used *sentiment analysis* on the participants answers.
+We assumed, that if there was a difference in engagement, this might lead to a more confident or positive tone in the answers.
+To analyze the answers, we have used IBM Watson [@Kaminski-19:scienceservice] which gives ratings for different types "tones" in the text.
+Watson identifies the degree to which a text is *analytical*, *confident*, *tentative*, *fearful*, *joyful* or *sad*.

+Because we would not expect highly emotional language in our answer, we decided to look further into the three dimensions: *analytical*, *confident*, and *tentative*.
+This decision is supported by the fact that they had the highest scores overall.
+We also found that more answers where classified as *tentative* than *confident* which confirms the analysis from before that the task was rather difficult.

+On all three dimensions, we did not find any significant differences between animated and static transitions.
+This lends support to the interpretation that the engagement truly did not differ between the conditions.

 ### Conclusions

 Based on the literature and the above findings we arrive at several conclusions about the nature of transitions and animation.
 We came to believe that animation indeed guides the reader's eye between transitions and therefore supports object constancy and cueing at the level of perception.
 But the results also indicate that relationships are interpreted at a much higher level and perceptual differences don't directly influence this interpretation.
-Finally, we are still unsure about how animation precisely influences engagement.
+Finally, we are still unsure about how animation precisely influences engagement but there are strong hints that its effect is not as universally positive as often portrayed in the literature.

 ###Limitations

 Much of the stories were designed before our conceptual understanding of transitions and animation was as clear as it is presented in this work.
 The types of transitions that are present in the experiment are therefore more strongly driven by the needs of the story than by our theoretical understanding of the properties of different transitions.
 This weakens the link between our results and the theoretical framework we have proposed.

+Almost 20% of the participants saw animated transitions that we categorized as slow.
+We decided to include these results anyway because most of the essential properties of the animation would still be present even when it was laggy.
+We also found that the results stayed the same even when we excluded *slow*-sessions but

+The task was rather difficult.